jwatkins26/CashConverter/README.md

 # CashConverter

-### A simple program to convert different currencies based on the latest conversion rates.
+### A program to convert different currencies based on the latest conversion rates.
 Using an API from fixer.io

 ---